Learn ➜ Material Health Guides ➜ Wood Guide

 Does all wood have formaldehyde in it?

-Yes, trees emit 9ppb (parts per billion) of formaldehyde, so all wood contains some naturally.
-This is why the term “no added formaldehyde” or NAF is preferred for “wood” products— it’s more technically correct.
-For reference, the laws passed in 2010 that regulate added formaldehyde-based resins in plywood, particleboard, and MDF limit the formaldehyde emissions to 90ppb.
+Yes, trees emit 9ppb (parts per billion) of naturally occurring formaldehyde, so therefore, all wood contains some.
+This is why the term “no added formaldehyde” or NAF is preferred for wood and “wood” products— it’s more technically correct.
+The laws passed in 2010 that regulate added formaldehyde-based resins in “woods” like plywood, particleboard, and MDF, limit the formaldehyde emissions to 90ppb.
+That’s 10x above naturally occurring levels in wood, but still significantly lower than the levels allowed before 2010.

 What is NAF engineered wood (and ULEF?)